speechbrain/benchmarks/benchmarks/MOABB/README.md

 ### Sequential model-based search (TPE-based) vs. random search
 Hyperparameter search was performed using TPE (configuration file at: `hparams/orion/hparams_tpe.yaml`) or using random search (configuration file at: `hparams/orion/hparams_random_search.yaml`).
 From our results, sequential model-based search (TPE-based) was superior to random search for 7 out of 9 datasets used, with improvements up to 5.7%.

+The table presented below illustrates the performance difference observed when utilizing TPE search vs Random search (A negative number indicates a decline in performance.)

 | Task | Hyperparams file | Training strategy | Key loaded model | Mean performance (test set): TPE - random search |  GPUs |
 |:-------------:|:---------------------------:|:---------------------------:|  -----:| -----:| :-----------:|